smk/invite/README.txt

   http://drupal.org/project/token

-INSTALLATION
+-- INSTALLATION --

-* Copy the invite module to your modules directory and enable it on the Modules page (admin/build/modules).
+1. Copy the invite module to your modules directory and enable it on the Modules page (admin/build/modules).

-* Give some roles permission to send invites at the Access control page (admin/user/access).
+2. Give some roles permission to send invites at the Access control page (admin/user/access).
+The following permissions can be controlled:

-  "send mass invitations": Allows users to send an invitation to multiple recipients (this was formerly a setting known as "limit per turn").
+   send mass invitations - Allows users to send an invitation to multiple
+     recipients (this was formerly a setting known as "limit per turn").

-  "track invitations": To give users access to the overview pages and associated actions (withdraw etc).
+   track invitations - To give users access to the overview pages and
+     associated actions (withdraw etc).
 Useful to hide overviews from anonymous users.

-  "withdraw accepted invitations": This will allow your users to delete accepted invitations.
+   withdraw accepted invitations - This will allow your users to delete
+     accepted invitations.
 It will also delete all invitations from/to a user upon termination of its account.
 Disable it to prevent users from deleting their account to be re-invited.
 With the help of the Cancel User Accounts module it is possible to terminate user accounts by withdrawing an invitation.

-  "view invite statistics": Allows users to view invite statistics on their profile pages as well as view the Top inviters/User rank block.
+   view invite statistics - Allows users to view invite statistics on their
+     profile pages as well as view the Top inviters/User rank block.

-  "view own invite statistics": Same as above, but limits viewing statistics to the user's own profile.
+   view own invite statistics - Same as above, but limits viewing statistics to
+     the user's own profile.

-* Invite adds a new registration mode called 'New user registration by invitation only' to the User settings page (admin/user/settings), which allows you to maintain a semi-private site.
+3. Invite adds a new registration mode called 'New user registration by invitation only' to the User settings page (admin/user/settings), which allows you to maintain a semi-private site.
 You can enable it if you need it.

-* Configure the module at User management > Invite settings (admin/user/invite).
+4. Configure the module at User management > Invite settings (admin/user/invite).
 For an explanation of the configuration settings see below.

 -- CONFIGURATION --